French Impressions: 19th Century Natural History Drawings of Singapore and Southeast Asia

 Nº 2: Spiny Turtle

 “The island of Singapore” or “isle de Singapour” states the annotation on the drawing.
 This is quite a remarkable statement to make at a time when Singapore had only just entered the public consciousness in Europe because of Raffles and the East India Company.
 Diard and Duvaucel were in Singapore between January and February as well as May and June 1819, during which time they could have observed the young turtle represented in this drawing.
 Although no date was written on the paper, this may well have been the first illustration of an animal found in Singapore.
 The Spiny Turtle is found widely across Southeast Asia, usually in lowland rainforests near rivers or streams.
-The half-completed aspect of some of drawings, like this example, suggests that the artist (or artists) working in the field with Diard and Duvaucel were under pressure to record time-critical aspects of the animals.
+The half-completed aspect of some of the drawings, like this example, suggests that the artist (or artists) working in the field with Diard and Duvaucel were under pressure to record time-critical aspects of the animals.
 This is particularly obvious with the drawing of the Spiny Turtle – the identical left legs could have been added later.

 Nº 3: Kuhl’s Gliding Gecko

 The specimen portrayed in this drawing was obtained in Sumatra.
 This conspicuous gecko was first described from Java, where Diard again found it after he left the employ of Stamford Raffles.
 Kuhl’s Gliding Gecko can also be found in Singapore, where an early specimen was collected and donated to the Muséum National d’Histoire Naturelle in Paris in December 1868 by the French trader Andrew Spooner.